Two concepts, two logics

 The third-party cookie problem

 Intent data relies heavily on third-party cookies to track prospects’ online behavior.
-However, the progressive disappearance of third-party cookies (Safari and Firefox already block them, Chrome is restricting them) reduces the coverage and reliability of this data.
+Safari and Firefox already block them; Chrome is tightening restrictions.
+That progressive disappearance reduces both the coverage and the reliability of the underlying data.

 The attribution problem

-Intent data detects that a “company” is interested in a topic, but rarely identifies which individual.
-The office IP address identifies the company, but not the department or the person.
-The sales rep receives a signal like “Company X is interested in cybersecurity” without knowing if it is the CISO, an intern, or a contractor.
+Intent data tells you a “company” is interested in a topic, but rarely which individual.
+The office IP address identifies the company, not the department or the person.
+The sales rep gets something like “Company X is researching cybersecurity” with no indication of whether it’s the CISO, an intern, or a contractor doing the browsing.

 The noise problem

-Searching for a topic online does not mean having a need.
-A journalist writing an article about cybersecurity generates the same intent signal as a CISO searching for a solution.
-Intent data algorithms attempt to filter out noise, but the false positive rate remains high.
+Searching for a topic online doesn’t mean having a buying need.
+A journalist writing about cybersecurity generates the same behavioral signal as a CISO evaluating vendors.
+Intent data algorithms try to filter this out, but the false-positive rate stays high.

 The timing problem

-Intent data is generally aggregated on a weekly or biweekly basis.
-By the time you receive an intent signal, the prospect may have already finished their research and selected a vendor.
+Intent data is typically aggregated weekly or biweekly.
+By the time the signal reaches you, the prospect may have already finished their research and picked a vendor.
+The window closes before you knew it was open.

 Verifiability

 An intent signal is a public, verifiable fact.
-“Company X raised €5 million on March 15” is a dated, sourceable, indisputable event.
-The sales rep can mention it in their email without risk of being wrong.
+“Company X raised €5 million on March 15” is a dated, sourceable, checkable event.
+A sales rep can mention it in an email without worrying about being wrong.

 Contextualization

-The signal provides a precise approach context.
-Instead of “this company is interested in HR topics,” the signal says “this company hired 12 people in 3 weeks and just appointed a new HR Director.”
-The sales message writes itself naturally from this context.
+The signal gives a precise approach context.
+Instead of “this company is interested in HR topics,” you know “this company hired 12 people in three weeks and just appointed a new HR Director.”
+The message writes itself from there.
+A useful way to think about it: the goal is to contact a company when something like this happens, not before and not a month after.

 Technology independence

-Intent signals do not depend on third-party cookies, tracking pixels, or ad networks.
-They come from public sources (registries, press releases, job postings) that are not threatened by evolving online privacy standards.
+Intent signals don’t depend on third-party cookies, tracking pixels, or ad networks.
+They come from public sources such as registries, press releases, and job postings.
+None of that is threatened by changing privacy standards online.

 GDPR compliance

-Intent signals are derived from public and professional data.
-Their use for B2B prospecting is covered by the legitimate interest basis under GDPR, without the gray areas associated with online behavioral tracking.
+Intent signals come from public professional data.
+Their use for B2B prospecting sits under the legitimate interest basis in GDPR, without the gray areas that behavioral tracking tends to produce.
+Publishing a job offer or announcing a funding round is itself the legitimate interest, by construction.

 Intent data + intent signals = predictive prospecting

-- Intent data confirms the interest: if the same company is actively researching solutions in your domain, the signal is doubly validated
+- Intent data can confirm the interest.
+If the same company is actively researching solutions in your space, the signal is doubly validated.

-This combination significantly reduces false positives and increases conversion rates.
+That combination cuts false positives and pushes conversion rates up.

 In practice with Rodz

-Rodz primarily uses intent signals (verifiable events) as the foundation of its detection.
+Rodz uses intent signals as the foundation: verifiable events, produced in real time.
 Intent data can supplement the Balance scoring model as an additional parameter:

 - Intent signal alone: standard Balance score, Tier 2 or 3 treatment